Phuket vs Bangkok Property 2026: Which City for Yield?

 - Golf, beach, Bangkok proximity

-- 5-7% yields — honest but not maximising
+- 5-7% yields, honest but not maximising

 For yield-seeking investors, Hua Hin consistently underperforms alternatives.
 For retirees building a permanent lifestyle base with property as a stable asset rather than a primary investment, it is the most complete package available.

-Koh Samui: Premium Lifestyle Analysis
+What Should You Know About Koh Samui: Premium Lifestyle Analysis?

-Koh Samui works for buyers for whom lifestyle is primary and investment is secondary — who want the most exclusive and least touristy of Thailand’s major island markets.
+Koh Samui works for buyers for whom lifestyle is primary and investment is secondary, who want the most exclusive and least touristy of Thailand’s major island markets.

 Who Should Choose Which City